basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 Success: staged resize ring request with new size: 64
 ```

+**Note**: The size of a Riak ring is always a 2<sup>n</sup> integer, e.g. 16, 32, 64, etc.

-Prior to committing any ring size-related changes, you will need to view the planned changes using the `plan` (as you would for any cluster-wide changes):
+Prior to committing any ring size-related changes, you will need to view the planned changes using the `plan` command (as you do for any cluster-wide changes):

 ```bash
 riak-admin cluster plan